How to Create or Refine a Content Marketing Strategy

 More Reading on Content Strategy

 We have an entire section of the blog dedicated to content strategy.
-You can check out it here, or you choose from a few of our favourite articles below.
+You can check out it here, or you can choose from a few of our favorite articles below.
 Each tackles a specific pain point related to content marketing strategy:

 Content marketing is an ongoing challenge, not a task to be checked off your list.
-Stay tuned for more helpful resources from the Animalz blog by signing up for our newsletter below.
+Sign up for our newsletter below to stay updated on more helpful resources from the Animalz blog.